We are partnering with Allegany College of Maryland to make your transfer process easier.

 We are investing in Pell Grant eligible transfer and military/veteran students by providing financial support toward tuition and fees while you complete your bachelor's degree.
 For additional information, visit the Bob Parsons Scholarship web page.

 The UBalt Office of Financial Aid has various tools to help you learn more about completing the FAFSA, accepting your award, and managing your finances.

 Visit our scholarship page to learn about other opportunities to fund your education.

 We also offer a variety of merit-based scholarships that require no FAFSA and no separate application.Students with high merit, a 3.9 cumulative GPA or higher, who intended to complete their associate degree, may wish to apply for the Wilson Scholarship.

-Not sure which major you should choose at ACM, or which UB program you might enroll in?
+Not sure which major you should choose at ACM, or which UBalt program you might enroll in?
 This chart can help you determine your path.
 Additional pathways may exist; work with an admission counselor or academic adviser to choose the option that works best for you.

 Graduate and Law School Options

 We offer multiple opportunities for you to continue your studies with one of our graduate programs or by enrolling in our School of Law.

 The University of Baltimore offers several accelerated bachelor’s-to-master’s options that allow you take up to 9 graduate credits that “double count” toward both degrees—saving you time and money!
 Get a head start on your graduate degree while saving up to $9,000.
 Or learn more about our pre-law options that also save you time and money.

 Students who do not or did not complete a degree at ACM can participate in the reverse transfer program, which allows you to transfer credits from UBalt back to ACM to earn your degree.